JuliaKramek/flights-elt-medallion-pipeline/README.md

 The goal of the project is to transform raw airline transaction data into a clean and aggregated dataset that enables analysis of airline popularity based on transaction volume.

-The pipeline is orchestrated using Python and executes SQL transformations sequentially across Bronze, Silver, and Gold layers.
+The pipeline is orchestrated using Python and executes transformations sequentially across Bronze, Silver, and Gold layers.
+The Silver layer uses Apache Spark as a scalable Big Data processing engine.

 ---